 Legal systems also provide the legal instruments and entities that are required for economic development, such as legal tender, shares and debentures, and legally recognised corporate entities with limited liability.
-In turn, it is the strong legal protection for investors that has brought about the development of sophisticated financial markets enhancing an economy’s ability to bear risk.
+In turn, it is the strong legal protection for investors that have brought about the development of sophisticated financial markets enhancing an economy’s ability to bear risk.
 This ability to spread risk over a multitude of investors is critical for entrepreneurship and economic growth.
-To achieve this, intelligent political and economic solutions are essential and fundamental to these is the notion that a market economy is based on the rule of law.
+To achieve this, intelligent political and economic solutions are essential and fundamental to this is the notion that a market economy is based on the rule of law.
 “Our real enemies,” states de Soto, “are the people who do not believe in the potential of human beings liberated by the rule of law.”

 Constitutive parts of a whole

-Amartya Sen, echoes de Soto's view that the great value of the rule of law in creating wealth can be far reaching.
-“Legal and judicial reform,” he says, “is important not only for legal development, but also for development in other spheres, such as economic development, political development, and so on, and these in turn are also constitutive parts of development as a whole.
+Amartya Sen, echoes de Soto’s view that the great value of the rule of law in creating wealth can be far-reaching.“Legal and judicial reform,” he says, “is important not only for legal development, but also for development in other spheres, such as economic development, political development, and so on, and these, in turn, are also constitutive parts of development as a whole.
 This is like a thickly interwoven textile.”

 In order, for instance, for labour to be productive it needs to be educated and, here again, the rule of law has an important part to play.
 In many countries legal reforms gave people the right to free state-provided education and obliged parents to send their children to school, thereby equipping future workers with skills that could be used, or that could be built upon, for use in industry.
 As society became more sophisticated the rule of law helped ensure such things as social security, unemployment benefit, public health care and so on; and these are now almost taken for granted as constituent parts of contemporary Western economies.

 The development of education played a critical part in Asian economic expansion.
 This has been particularly evident in Japan where educational priorities and the right to school education had a leading role in initiating speedy economic expansion.
 In Japan as a whole, between 1906 and 1911, education accounted for up to 43 per cent of municipal and local authority spending, and books had assumed a far more prominent role in society than in either Britain or the US.
-Learning from this example, South-east Asian and other East Asian nations have developed the skills of their populations in order to drive economic growth.
-While these developments, that had such an impact on the lives of ordinary people, were both social and economic, they, in being dependent on rights and duties, were also legal.
+Learning from this example, Southeast Asia and other East Asian nations have developed the skills of their populations in order to drive economic growth.
+While these developments, which had such an impact on the lives of ordinary people, were both social and economic, they, in being dependent on rights and duties, were also legal.

 Amartya Sen, in support of his contention, also makes reference to the very rapid growth of India’s computer software industry, which is now second only to that in the US.

-He asserts that, “This process has been facilitated not only by the earlier expansion of technical education in India, but also by the comparatively flexible legal arrangements that govern these businesses compared with the much more rigid regulations that apply to more traditional commerce and industrial production, in which progress has been much slower.”
+He asserts that “This process has been facilitated not only by the earlier expansion of technical education in India but also by the comparatively flexible legal arrangements that govern these businesses compared with the much more rigid regulations that apply to more traditional commerce and industrial production, in which progress has been much slower.”

-He also points out that legal rights conferred on women have been important not only for reasons of gender equality, but also for their benefits to society as a whole, because of, for example, reductions in child mortality and the birth rate.
+He also points out that legal rights conferred on women have been important not only for reasons of gender equality but also for their benefits to society as a whole, because of, for example, reductions in child mortality and the birth rate.
 Justice for women, he says, is far-reaching and “influences nearly every aspect of economic, social, political and legal development”.

 Transplants and dysfunction